About Music Therapy

 Mia resides in Chicago, IL and is the Clinical Supervisor with Greater Chicago Music Therapy, Inc. which serves adults with dementia, neurodiversity and disabilities, various neurological disorders, and end of life care.
 There, she facilitates individual and group sessions, supervises team music therapists, practicum students, and interns, helps with new program development, and often presents about music therapy in the community.
 Mia's clinical work focuses on neurodegenerative diseases, such as dementia and Parkinson's disease, in addition to end of life care and other neurologic, vocal, and respiratory functionality.
 She received her BM and MM in music therapy from Western Illinois University and Colorado State University, respectively.
 Additionally, Mia serves as President of the Illinois Association for Music Therapy and is the Illinois Representative on the GLR Executive Board.
 She has also previously served on regional conference planning committees and is a frequent presenter at conferences and surrounding Midwest universities on topics including harmonica protocols, various neurological disorders, hospice music therapy, and becoming a new professional.

-Myers-CoffmanKateSQKate Myers-Coffman, PhD, MT-BC (she/they) – Assembly of Delegates Representative
+B_Weaver_Headhsot_2023_-_BriAnne_WeaverBriAnne Weaver, MM, MT-BC (she/her) Assembly of Delegates Representative

 Chelsea resides in Indianapolis, Indiana.
 She supports hospice patients and people with IDD in north-Indy.
 She completed her BM at Ohio University, her MA at St. Mary of the Woods College, and is currently studying for her PhD in music therapy at Indiana University.
 Her master's thesis explored the understanding of trauma-informed care in the music therapy profession, and she has presented her research in various settings over the years.
 She is also passionate about education, and she has supervised numerous practicum students and interns as a professional as well as teaching a course at the University of Indianapolis.
 Chelsea serves on the GLR executive board as Chair of the Diversity, Equity, and Inclusion Committee as well as engaging in regional strategic planning.
 Chelsea deeply values building relationships with the music therapy community and its stakeholders and prioritizes relational learning in organizational leadership settings.

-Leslie HenryLeslie Henry, MM, MT-BC (she/her) – Council Coordinator for the Council on Professional Practices
+Megan McCausland, MPA, MT-BC (she, her) Council Coordinator for the Council on Professional Practices